 For a parent trying to navigate the complicated world of test prep, college admissions and financial aid, it can be hard to know what information is actually important, timely and relevant.

 To guide you to some of the best resources out there, we’ve collected 52+ great college admissions blogs, along with some helpful test prep and college counseling sites.
 They are organized into categories, but aren’t in any particular order.
 Enjoy!

 Each of these blogs is run by a test prep or college counseling service that can help your student study for and ace the required standardized exams, as well as help them work through the complicated college admissions process.

 Testive is an SAT and ACT prep service that uses software developed at MIT paired with coaching from top 1% scoring tutors to help students reach their full potential.
-The blog features tools to help parents navigate the test prep process like, The Guide to Choosing Test Dates and The ACT Vs. SAT Quiz, and a weekly newsletter that gives weekly updates on the world of college admissions.
+The blog features tools to help parents navigate the test prep process like, The Guide to Choosing Test Dates and The ACT Vs. SAT Quiz.

 PrepScholar is an SAT test prep course run by a group of SAT experts dedicated to helping you excel.
 They provide a customized guided course to help you design a study schedule that works for you.
 Their blog contains mostly information about ACT and SAT test prep, with other articles focusing on topics such as the pros and cons of gap years, applying to college, PSAT cramming tips, and more.

 TutorMe is a blog and prep course designed specifically for the ACT.
 Their prep course features 500+ practice problems and animated lessons to allow you to pace yourself through your ACT prep.
 Their blog writes about anything and everything regarding the ACT.
 They have posts focused on each subject tested on the exam, as well as more general advice for things like how to set your study schedule or what the best prep books are.